ARCTraining/pyspark/spark_practical.md

 FINISHED
 ~~~

-Spark stores it's data in **Resilient Distributed datasets** (or RDDs for short), but first we need to get the data from the disk into HDFS, the **Hadoop Distributed File System** in our Virtual machine/
+Spark stores it's data in **Resilient Distributed datasets** (or RDDs for short), but first we need to get the data from the disk into HDFS, the **Hadoop Distributed File System** in our Virtual machine.

 ~~~
 %sh
 hadoop fs -put ~/daily_show_guests.csv /tmp
 ~~~

-This will `put` the file we have just downloaded into the directort `tmp` within the HDFS.
+This will `put` the file we have just downloaded into the directory `tmp` within the HDFS.

 If you make a mistake during this step or you put the wrong file in the HDFS, you can delete it by: